‘Ffwrwm is a dream - shared by all who come here’

-Ffwrwm is here for the community.
-It's a place for people to come together, talk, eat, shop and discover: a place where stories are shared and where there is always time to stand and stare - amongst carvings of the ancient tales of Wales.
+Ffwrwm is a place for people to come together; a place where stories are shared and where there is always time to stand and stare - amongst carvings of the ancient tales of Wales.

 At the centre of Caerleon, Ffwrwm is the original site of the Porta Praetoria - the main gates to the legionary fortress of Isca - our shops, restaurant and gallery are just a few minutes walk from the town's other attractions: the Roman amphitheatre, baths and museum.

 So, take a stroll - take a moment - and enjoy the tranquility of our sculpture garden.
 Rest awhile under the ancient willow and rare tulip tree and celebrate the creativity of artists - old and new.